gitpan/App-loggrep/README.md

 Installation Instructions
 -------------------------

-If you have cpanminus, you can install it like so
+If you have cpan you can install it like so

-    cpanm App-loggrep-0.001.tar.gz
+    cpanm App::loggrep

-If you don't have cpanminus, you can install that like so:

-    cpan App::cpanminus

 If you don't have cpan you likely don't have Perl, so you should attend to that first.